timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 ## Exercise 2: Metabolic Rates - Mixed-effects models

-For this first section of this session, we will be using the dataset from Hudson et al. (2014) on the field metabolic rates of birds and mammals.
+For this exercise, we will be using the dataset from Hudson et al. (2014) on the field metabolic rates of birds and mammals.
 The data are estimates of field metabolic rate for individual birds and mammals, with associated estimates of body mass.
-Often there are estimates for several individuals of a species, but sometimes only for one.
+Remember from the <a href="">lecture</a> that metabolic rates scale as a power function of body mass - much more of this <a href="https://github.com/timnewbold/MResEcologicalModelling/blob/master/2SimpleEcologicalModels/Lecture2SimpleTheoreticalModels.pdf">tomorrow</a>.
+In Hudson et al.'s data, there are often estimates for several individuals of a species, but sometimes only for one.

 First, load the necessary packages and data: